“Poor Jack Spratt” at Trafalgar, 21st October 1805

 This painting by Nicholas Pocock (1740-1821) gives a good impression of the individual combats during the latter stages of the battle

-A slight breeze had now arisen, enough to allow Durham to manoeuvre the Defiance alongside the Aigle to launch his boarders.
+A slight breeze had now arisen, enough to allow Durham to manoeuvre Defiance alongside Aigle to launch his boarders.
 Initially repulsed, they succeeded on the second attempt.
-In the meantime, Spratt had found his way up through internal passages to the Aigle’s poop.
+In the meantime, Spratt had found his way up through internal passages to Aigle’s poop.
 Confronted by three French marines with fixed bayonets, he avoided their charge.
 He put two out of action but the third grappled with him.
 Together they crashed from the poop to the quarter-deck.
 The fall broke the unfortunate Frenchman’s neck but Spratt escaped uninjured.

 Defiance’s boarding party were now on Aigle and Spratt joined them in vicious hand-to-hand fighting on the quarter-deck.
 O’Byne’s “Naval Biographical Dictionary” of 1849 records elegantly that Spratt “had the happiness of saving the life of a French officer from the fury of his assailants.
 Scarcely had he discharged this act of humanity when an endeavour was made by a grenadier to run him through with his bayonet.
 The thrust being parried, the Frenchman presented his musket at Mr. Spratt’s breast; and although the latter succeeded in striking it down with his cutlass, the contents passed through his right leg a little below the knee, shattering both bones.”
 Desperately wounded, Spratt stumbled into the space between two guns and managed to fend off further attacks until rescued by the other boarders.